KelseyErickson/scheduler/README.md

 A student can enter their name and select their prefered mentor at an available time during the week.
 Appointments can be edited and deleted.

-Tested and developed with Jest and Storybook
+Tested and developed with Jest, Storybook, and Cypress.

 ## Final Product